 3. Referral Traffic

 Referral traffic analysis is another important call tracking metric.
 To gauge the effectiveness of various marketing channels, you need to capture the referral source of each incoming call.
+While you can use referral marketing software for this, it’s important to get additional support..
 Most call tracking solutions use dynamic number inserting to display different numbers on websites, landing pages, email newsletters, and social media handles.